Signed in as:

 For anyone who is sincere and feels no need to hide their real aims, defining “democracy” is a simple matter.
 The word is derived from the Greek word demokratia, which was formed from two other Greek words: demos (meaning “the people”) and kratia (which means “have power”).
 A democratic government, therefore, is one in which the people have power.
 Another Greek word – kratos, which means “to rule” – is also relevant here.
 In a democracy, the people rule.

-Locke used the word democracy only twice in his Second Treatise, most importantly in a passage identifying majority rule as the essential element that puts the “form” of “a perfect democracy” in place.
-Locke’s support for majority rule was unequivocal.
-The word “majority” appears again and again throughout the book.
+The word “majority” appears frequently throughout Locke’s Second Treatise.
+He identified majority rule as the essential element that puts the “form” of “a perfect democracy” in place.
+His support for majority rule was unequivocal.

 Numerous other political philosophers have since concurred, including some of the most prominent figures among America’s Founders.
 Thomas Jefferson, whole-heartedly endorsed majority rule, stating that, “It is my principle that the will of the majority should always prevail.”